Tuesday, October 04, 2016

 A closeup of the hardware we used to hang up a DIY sensory swing indoors

-A Few Safety Notes About Hanging Sensory Swings Indoors
+A Few Safety Notes About Hanging these DIY Sensory Swings Indoors

 After you mount the swing, check that it can support your weight and that it's hooked up properly.
 Check that nothing is twisted, that the clips are fully hooked up and closed, that the swing is the correct height off the ground, etc. I personally always sit in the swings myself first after hanging them up.
 If it can support me, then it can easily support both of my boys.